expo/expo-github-action/README.md

 ## Usage

-By default, you have full access to the actual [Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli).
-That means that you should be able to use every function from the CLI in your actions.
 Below you can see an example workflow to get you started right away!

 > Check out both [login](./login) and [publish](./publish) actions for more info.